kloia/kubernetes-e2e-security/README.md

 #### Only use official images or custom build images

 If you are using non-official image then you don't know whether this image is replaced or not in any time.
 Especially in kubernetes, if you configured your image pull policy `Always` then kubernetes will download your image each time.
+So never use custom images that is built by 3rd person.
+Always build your images and push your private/public repository.

 #### Never put any credentials inside your image.